AREA OF PRACTICE

 Coupling his reorganization practice with experience in mergers and acquisitions and general corporate law, Steven also counsels corporations.
 Prior to practicing law, Steven was a certified public accountant with Price Waterhouse from 1983 to 1986, concentrating in the tax area.

-Represents an ad hoc consortium of trade claim creditors in Nortel Networks, Inc.’s Chapter 11 proceedings.
+Represented an ad hoc consortium of trade claim creditors in Nortel Networks, Inc.’s Chapter 11 proceedings.

 Represented, as lead trial counsel, the indenture trustee (at the direction of bondholders) for bonds issued by Liberty Media Corporation in connection with a dispute over Liberty Media’s planned spin-off of its Capital and Starz tracking stock businesses to stockholders.
 The proceedings included a 3-day trial on a declaratory judgment action brought by Liberty Media in the Delaware Chancery Court and an appeal, with oral argument, to the Delaware Supreme Court.